prateekrastogi/consert.seeder/README.md

 snippet-thumbnails <string>
-snippet-liveBroadcastContent <string>: flag indicating the status of broadcast i.e. upcoming, live, completed, or none. artists-ids <set>: Id's of all the artists that returns that particular video genres <set>: Genres associated with that particular video artists-names <set>: Names of all the artists involved in any particular video artists-popularity <set>: Popularity of all the artists involved in any particular video artists-followers <set>: Followers of all the artists involved in any particular video
+snippet-liveBroadcastContent <string>: flag indicating the status of broadcast i.e. upcoming, live, completed, or none. artists-ids <set>: Id's of all the artists that returns that particular video genres <set>: Genres associated with that item artists-names <set>: Names of all the artists involved in any particular video artists-popularity <set>: Popularity of all the artists involved in any particular video artists-followers <set>: Followers of all the artists involved in any particular video